Alanwe/aicalc/tasks.md

 **Questions**:
 - Should the Python SDK use IPC, REST API, or COM interop?
+Whatever you think is the most robust and flexible.
+We need it to be secure.
+Id rather not run seperate servers if possible.
+A comnination is also acceptable
 - Do you want Jupyter Notebook integration?
+Not at this stage, if we have an SDK we can connect from Python within Jupyter I think.

 ---